tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

  </div>
 ```

-Reload the page and you should see that all of these fields are now editable in some form, with roughly the same styling that they had before.
+Reload the page, enter edit mode, and you should see that all of these fields are now editable in some form.
+They should look roughly the same as they do outside of edit mode.
 Now let's work on being able to save any changes we make back to Strapi.